Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

-The `-r .` or `-r` flags should be omitted if you want full control and install dependency by dependency before installing the package (which may be very useful if building right away fails).
+The `-r .` or `-r` flags should be omitted if you want full control and install dependency by dependency before installing the package (which may be handy if building right away fails).

 If you now type `module avail` you should see the